-In fourth place comes the Boxer; they are described as fun-loving animals with the capacity for quick learning and trainability.
+In fourth place comes the Boxer; they are described as fun-loving animals with the capacity for quick learning and easy training.
 They are always up for some form of activity with the family and will demonstrate characteristics of a watchdog even when doing so.
 The Boxer welcomes vigorous playing and attention to facilitate utilizing its excess energy.

 And last but not to say the least comes the Border Collie.
 This particular Collie is the smallest when compared to the aforementioned breeds, but possesses a rather energetic and curious nature.
 They are ones that like entertaining and boasts alertness and loyalty.
 Border Collies definitely enjoy a very active family similar to that of the Boxer.

+Just as dogs come in all shapes and sizes we have reviewed the best dog coats with legs and under belly for large and small breeds in our best of product category.
 Should you need to compare dog walker insurance UK we can help with multiple quotes from a panel of select UK brokers.